 ABOUT ASHLEY DOLCEAMORE

 Ashley Dolceamore is a Vice Chair for the Darby Township Democratic Committee in Delaware County, Pennsylvania.
 She is running for her first term as a Democratic State Committee Member.
 Born in Upland and raised in Collingdale as well as Darby Borough, Ashley has now called Darby Township home for over a decade.
 As a young teen, she realized waiting on somebody else to “do something” about the injustices in our world was useless- and decided to focus on how she could effect positive change in the ways she was able to.
-She attended multiple schools in Southeast Delco School District, starting high school at Academy Park High School in Sharon Hill, and graduated from Penn Wood High School in Lansdowne.
+She attended schools in Southeast Delco School District, starting high school at Academy Park High School in Sharon Hill, and graduated from Penn Wood High School in Lansdowne.
 Yearning to work in a setting where she could help others, she attended Delaware County Community College focusing on Social Work where the classes she completed helped guide her next steps.

 Ashley served as the assistant to the mayor of Collingdale Borough in 2021, and found immense joy working in the community she grew up in.
 In this role, she organized a job and resource fair, a senior citizens’ expo, and a Juneteenth program.
 Her favorite memory is delivering fresh produce to seniors in need who were unable to attend the food distribution events held outside of the Collingdale Community Center.
 In the spring of 2022, she started her job as a Family Services Representative at a local funeral home designing monuments and helping coordinate funeral and burial arrangements.
 After the loss of her sister a few months prior, Ashley was honored to work directly with families during their most vulnerable time.